Minhazdip/Mobile-app-testing/README.md

 # Mobile App Testing

-This repository contains manual test cases and documentation from my internship at QuickTech IT Limited.
+This repository contains manual test cases and documentation from my Tested Apps.
 I worked as a Software Quality Assurance (SQA) Intern and Junior Project Manager.

 ## Responsibilities
 - Conducted manual testing for a mobile application